rahulpadole/GeoSnapAttend/replit.md

 ### Migration to Replit Environment (August 12, 2025) - COMPLETED
 - Successfully migrated from Replit Agent to native Replit environment
+- **MIGRATED TO FIREBASE**: Complete migration from PostgreSQL to Firebase Firestore
+- Set up Firebase Admin SDK and client SDK for GeoSnapAttend project
-- Created PostgreSQL database with all required tables and proper schema
+- Created Firebase-based storage layer with all CRUD operations
+- Implemented Firebase session store for authentication state management
 - **REMOVED** Replit Auth completely and implemented custom email/password authentication
-- Set up session management with PostgreSQL-backed session storage
-- Migrated all backend routes and storage logic
+- Migrated all backend routes and storage logic to use Firebase collections
 - Implemented first-user-admin system for initial setup
 - Employee invitation system operational with proper access control
 - Application successfully running on port 5000 with all API endpoints functional